-The serum levels of CRP and CC16 were quantified by ELISA in blood samples obtained at both 45 and 53 years of age; and levels of IL-4, IL-5, IL-6, IL-10 and TNF- α were quantified for only blood samples at 45 years as published elsewhere [10-12].
+The serum levels of CRP and CC16 were quantified by ELISA in blood samples obtained at both 45 and 53 years of age; and levels of IL4, IL5, IL6, IL10 and TNFα were quantified for only blood samples at 45 years as published elsewhere [10-12].

-Lung function trajectories over time and COPD at 53 years
+Lung function trajectories over time and COPD at 53 years.

-In our previous analysis, we applied a group-based trajectory modelling technique to model FEV_1 trajectories from 7 to 53 years [3].
-We identified six distinct trajectories three of which were associated with an increased risk of COPD (defined as post-bronchodilator FEV_1 /forced vital capacity (FVC) <0.7) at 53 years (figure 1).
-Among these three "disadvantaged" trajectories, one (namely "early below average, accelerated decline") had accelerated lung function decline, while the other two (namely "below average" and "persistently low") had lower lung function from childhood and normal lung function decline in adulthood.
+In our previous analysis, we applied group-based trajectory modelling technique to model FEV1 trajectories from 7 to 53 years [3].
+We identified six distinct trajectories of them three were associated with an increased risk of COPD (defined as post-BD FEV1/FVC<0.7) at 53 years (Figure 1).
+Among these three "disadvantaged" trajectories, one (namely "early below average, accelerated decline") had accelerated lung function decline while other two (namely "below average" and "persistently low") had lower lung function from childhood and normal lung function decline in adulthood.